bmlanguage/bml/documentation.md

         *   **Bit Ranges: `[start..end]` accesses a range of bits in a bitfield inside a memory-mapped struct.**
         *   **Bit Masks: `[binaryMask]` accesses the bits defined by a binary mask in a bitfield inside a memory-mapped struct.**
         *   **Combined Selectors: `[range, bit, mask, ...]` accesses multiple range of bits or individual bits inside a bitfield of a memory-mapped struct.**
         *   Memory Mapped Registers: Specific registers can be defined using the following syntax:
             *   `DataType #register("regionName", "stringLiteral") registerName;` This syntax defines a memory-mapped register located in a specific peripheral region.
 The `stringLiteral` is CAM specific and is intended to provide additional information to CAM implementations.
 The type must be a base type and cannot be a struct or a union.
 This attribute can only be used with `register` declarations.
 The compiler will perform checks to guarantee that the data type of the declared register matches the register's underlying size.
 If there is a mismatch a compile-time error will be generated.
 The register name can be accessed and modified as if it was a regular variable.
 The compiler will emit code that directly reads/writes to that memory location.
 Example: `uint32 #register("MyAiCore", "control_reg") myMatrixAControl;`
+             * Registers can be defined with access modifiers, using the following syntax:
+               *  `register identifier #register("regionName", "stringLiteral") : dataType #readOnly` This specifies a register that can only be read from.
+               *  `register identifier #register("regionName", "stringLiteral") : dataType #writeOnce` This specifies that a register can only be written once.
+If written more than once, the behavior is undefined.
+The compiler will not check or generate a warning if the `#writeOnce` attribute is violated.
+               *  `register identifier #register("regionName", "stringLiteral") : dataType #threadLocal` This indicates that the register is thread-local, implying that each thread has its own copy, initialized to the default value of the data type.
+If no default value is defined, the default value will be zero.
+                * Multiple access modifiers can be combined: `register identifier #register("regionName", "stringLiteral") : dataType #readOnly #writeOnce #threadLocal`
     *   **Symbolic Execution:**
         *   `symbolic { ... }` block:
             * The `symbolic` block allows the developer to define a region of code where the compiler will perform symbolic execution.
 Inside the symbolic block, the compiler will generate symbolic expressions for the operations and variables, which allows to verify program properties and perform advanced code optimizations by using the `CompilerContext` API.